tlakomy/tlakomy-site/content/blog/notes-aws-step-functions/index.md

 - Logging (CloudWatch charges apply)
 - X-Ray tracing (charges apply)
 - Tags

+- We can execute a state machine with any input

 ## State machine types
 - **Standard** - durable, checkpointed workflows for machine learning, order fulfillment, IT/DevOps automation, ETL jobs and other log-duration workloads.